-In addition to welcoming one of the seasons that brings colors, a change of climate, as well as Mexican gastronomic delights, the month of September is known by Mexicans as the "patriotic month” since it celebrates one of the most important achievements for Mexico. : Their independence.
+In addition to welcoming one of the seasons that brings color, a change of climate, as well as Mexican gastronomic delights, September is known by Mexicans as the "patriotic month". as they celebrate one of Mexico's most important achievements: Their independence.

-Later we will address this celebration a little more, for now we will take a tour of some states that shelter the places that witnessed the fact that every September 16 we celebrate the independence of Mexico.
+Later on we will discuss this celebration a little more, for now we will take a tour of some of the states that house the places that have witnessed the fact that every September 16 we celebrate the independence of Mexico.

-Next we have the city of Dolores in the state of Hidalgo, Mexico:
+Then we have the town of Dolores in the state of Hidalgo, Mexico:

-Known as the “cradle of the Independence of Mexico”, because at dawn on September 16, 1810, the priest Miguel Hidalgo y Costilla, one of the most important characters of this stage, summoned the inhabitants of the city to take up arms against the viceroyalty.
+Known as thecradle of Mexican independence", because at dawn on September 16, 1810, the priest Miguel Hidalgo y Costilla, one of the most important characters of this stage, summoned the inhabitants of the city to take up arms against the viceroyalty.
 This is known as the "Grito de Dolores".

-The Parroquia de Dolores and the Casa de Hidalgo Museum are some places that can be visited to discover more about its history.
+The Parroquia de Dolores and the Casa de Hidalgo museum are places to visit to learn more about its history.

 We also have the state of Guanajuato, Mexico:

-These are some of the places that have participated in one of the most celebrated stories by Mexicans and the entire country.
+These are some of the places that have participated in one of the most famous stories of the Mexicans and of the whole country.